Things to Do in Worcester, New England’s Second Largest City

 Meaningful Internship Opportunities in an Economic Hub

-79 percent of Assumption’s class of 2015 graduates participated in at least one internship during their undergraduate career.
+Eighty-four percent of Assumption’s class of 2018 graduates participated in research, internships, service learning and/or student teaching opportunities during their undergraduate career.
 Guided by the College’s Career Development and Internship Center (CDIC), students obtain vital skills and experience by engaging with local companies and taking advantage of the plentiful internship opportunities in business, the arts, athletics, education, life sciences, health care and the many other industries that have chosen to establish a lasting presence in Worcester.

 Even the N.Y.
 Times has taken notice of Worcester as a college town: